AliceO2Group/O2DPG/README.md

 This repository contains the PDP workflows to run on the EPN (in the future also on the FLP) and the parse script which parses the description files and creates the DDS XML files.
-For only a quick introduction and an example how to create a workflow on the EPN click [here](#Quick-guide-to-create-and-deploy-detector-workflow)
+For only a quick introduction and an example how to create a workflow on the EPN click [here](#Quick-guide-to-create-and-deploy-detector-workflow).
+The options for the production workflow are described [here](production/README.md).

 # Terminology:
 - A **workflow** refers to a single DPL workflow binary, or multiple workflows binaries merged with the `|` syntax, or a shell script starting such a workflow.